-The aftermath of any disaster that has directly affected your property can be a traumatic situation that is filled with stress and uncertainty.
+Having to deal with the aftermath of a disaster that has affected your house can be stressful and often, traumatic.
 Paul Davis offers the following information and tips that should help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (512) 387-4023

-- Obviously, it is always important to be sure you and your family (and don’t forget your pets) are secure and that you contact your friends and relatives to assure them that you are safe.
+- Obviously, it’s always important to make sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to let them know you are all safe.

 - Report the damage to your insurance company as soon as possible.

-- Keep a listing of any household goods or personal belongings that you have thrown out and receipts for any expenses you incur while protecting your property.
+- Keep a listing of all household goods or personal belongings that you have discarded and receipts for any expenses you incur while protecting your home.

 Water Damage Tips

-- Be Safe: Water events can present many possible safety hazards to occupants.
-The potential for slips and falls and electric shock are real.
-Keep in mind, items soaked with water can be very heavy.
-Only perform tasks that can be done so safely.
+- Be Safe: A water event can present a lot of potential safety hazards to occupants.
+The potential for electric shock and slips and falls are real.
+Also, items soaked with water can be very heavy.
+Only complete tasks that can be done safely.

-- Electrical: Turn off all power to affected areas of the house.
-Never operate your TV or other electrical appliances while you are standing on wet flooring.
+- Electrical: Turn off the power to affected areas of the home.
+Don’t operate the TV or other electrical appliances while you are standing on wet carpets or floors.

-- Air Conditioning: Turn on your air conditioner to speed up drying in summertime or in regions with more humidity.
+- Air Conditioning: Turn your air conditioner on to aid in drying in summertime or in more humid regions.

-- Clothing/Fabrics: Move wet items to a dry place.
-Don’t let draperies to stay in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transfer wet items to a dry area.
+Don’t allow draperies to remain in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces off of the carpet.
+- Furniture: Move lighter pieces away from the carpeting.
 Place plastic wrap or plastic bags under the legs of bigger furniture.
 Wipe any excess water off of the furniture.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for help to arrive, below are some helpful tips to help deal with the situation:
+You have suffered a fire loss.
+While you are waiting for a member of the Paul Davis team to arrive, below are some suggestions to help handle with the situation:

-- Be Safe: Never reenter affected areas of the home until fire officials have deemed the scene completely safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to put out the fire, as well as scrapes and cuts from exposed, sharp edges are real.
-Only perform tasks that can be done safely.
+- Be Safe: Never reenter affected areas of the house until fire officials have deemed the home completely safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from water used to put out the fire, as well as scrapes and cuts from exposed, sharp edges are real.
+Only perform tasks that can be completed safely.

 - Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a short time, entry by a person can create more damage.
+Even for a short time, entry by a person can lead to extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Don’t any stereo, TV or other electrical appliances until they have been inspected by a technician.
-If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Appliances/Electronics: Never use any TV, stereo or electronic appliances until they have been checked by a professional.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Carpets: Avoid being on carpet if possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid walking or tracking on carpet if at all possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Doors: Shut all doors in affected areas to localize smoke odors as much as possible.
+- Doors: Close doors in affected areas to limit smoke odors as much as possible.

-- Food Items: Do not consume any food exposed to smoke or any canned products that have been subjected to excessive heat.
+- Food Items: Do not eat any food exposed to smoke or any canned items that have been subjected to excessive heat.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Pets: Transfer all pets to a clean environment until your house has been fully cleaned and restored.
+- Pets: Transfer any and all pets to a safe environment until your home has been fully cleaned and restored.